Whatchamacallit (candy)

-Whatchamacallit is a chocolate candy bar marketed in the United States by The Hershey Company.
+Whatchamacallit (also called the WHATCHAMACALLIT) is a chocolate candy bar marketed in the United States by The Hershey Company.

 History

 Whatchamacallit bars were first introduced in 1978.
 The name was devised by Patricia Volk, the writer of STUFFED: Adventures of a Restaurant Family, when she was the associate creative director at Doyle Dane & Bernbach, and was in charge of new brands on the Hershey account.
 From 1978 to 1987, Whatchamacallit consisted of a bar of peanut-flavored crisp that utilized peanut butter as the flavoring agent, coated in a thin layer of chocolate.
 From 1987 to 2008, Whatchamacallit has included peanut-flavored crisp that utilizes peanut butter as the flavoring agent, with a layer of caramel and a layer of chocolate coating.
 Hershey's Whatchamacallit is found in recipes for various food items, including pies, cookies, cheesecakes, and cupcakes.

 The advertising for the Whatchamacallit peaked in the 1980s; after this period Hershey Company ran noticeably fewer advertisements for this product.
-However, despite the lack of attention the company gives it compared to its other products, the Whatchamacallit is still in production as of 2022.
+However, despite the lack of attention the company gives it compared to its other products, the Whatchamacallit is still in production as of 2024.

 In Canada, an identical candy bar is marketed by Hershey's as Special Crisp, but does not have the wide distribution in Canada that the Whatchamacallit has in the United States.